alec42/Distributacalcul_Package/cran-comments.md

 This is a resubmission.
 In this version I have:

-*   Fixed the license issue from "MIT + file LICENSE" to "GPL + file LICENSE".
-*   Removed GPL as it has an error and only kept an MIT license, final license field is "MIT + file LICENSE".
++   Changed all 'F' and 'T' to 'FALSE' and 'TRUE'.
++   Removed \dontrun{} from the TVaR_BNCOMP example.
++   Added @return field to function documentation to describe what each functions returns.
++   Removed the notes on Distributacalcul_vis module functions and replaced with @return field describing their use.